widhaprasa/go-acme-service/README.md

-# Let's Encrypt Certificate Generation and Renewal Service
+# go-acme-service

 `go-acme-service` is a service for generating and renewing Let's Encrypt certificates as a service.
 It utilizes the [`go-acme/lego`](https://github.com/go-acme/lego) library and currently supports the DNS Challenge using the Cloudflare provider.

-The service is protected using basic authentication for its endpoints.
+The service is protected using basic authentication for its endpoints and stores certificate data using an SQLite database.

 ## How to Use